-Required conferences are held every year in November.
-Conferences at the teacher's request will be in February.
+Mandatory conferences are held for all students every year in November.
+Conferences at the teacher's request will be in March.
 The time assigned for conferences in K-8 should be strictly adhered to.
 Both parents should be in attendance, whenever possible.
 Students in grades 4-8 are highly encouraged to attend with their parents.